We hope you enjoy your stay.

-Check the IDNR website for Hunter Fact Sheets for hunting programs at Starved Rock, including deer, wild turkey, dove, waterfowl, squirrel and furbearer programs.
-For more information, please review the Hunter Fact Sheet.
-Please call 1-815-667-4726 for hunting updates or trail closures during the hunting season.
+Check the IDNR website for further information on hunting programs at Starved Rock; including deer, wild turkey, dove, waterfowl, squirrel, and furbearer programs.
+For more information, please review the

-Developed picnic areas are available to the day visitor, with tables, drinking water and restroom facilities.
+Developed picnic areas are available to the day visitor, with tables, drinking water, and restroom facilities.
 Eight shelters are available on a first-come, first-served basis.
-Alcohol is prohibited January 1 through May 31 in the picnic area.
-Alcohol is always prohibited on the trails.
+Alcohol is prohibited from January 1 through May 31 in the picnic area.
+Alcohol is prohibited on the trails all year round.